ephes/django_async/article_sorted.md

 # Credits

-Thanks to Klaus Bremer and Simon Schliesky for reading drafts of this.
+Thanks to Klaus Bremer, Dominik Geldmacher and Simon Schliesky for reading drafts of this.